Stephen Cooke: AFC Bournemouth

-In July 2005, Cooke re-signed for Bournemouth, this time on a permanent basis.
+In July 2005, Cooke re-signed for Bournemouth, this time on a permanent basis, opting against a move to his hometown club of Walsall.
+Cooke was still injured when he signed and was unsure if his fitness would ever return.

 Torquay United

-On 16 January 2007, he joined Torquay United on loan until the end of the season.
-Cooke made the good start to his Torquay United career scoring on his debut, but the club lost 5–2 away to Notts County on 19 January.
+On 16 January 2007, Cooke joined Torquay United on loan until the end of the season.
+He made the good start to his Torquay United career scoring on his debut, but the club lost 5–2 away to Notts County on 19 January.
 He returned to Bournemouth and was released at the end of the season.

 Halesowen Town

 On 3 August 2007, Halesowen Town confirmed that Cooke had joined the club along with two other former League players, in the shape of Terry Fleming and Duane Darby.